DUI Attorney Serving Phoenix, Scottsdale, Tempe & the Entire Valley

 In Arizona, the penalties for driving under the influence are significant even after a first-time offense and become more onerous for subsequent offenses or with the involvement of certain aggravating factors.
 The penalties are dictated largely by your blood alcohol concentration (BAC) as measured within two hours after driving, but other ‘aggravating’ factors can result in harsher consequences.
 Regardless of the specific circumstances in your DUI case, it is advisable to seek the advice and counsel of an experienced DUI attorney before making any decisions in your case.
-Mr. Buckallew is a Board Certified Criminal Defense Lawyer who has spent the past nearly 20 years of his career litigating DUI cases along with all types of criminal cases and has a proven record of successfully resolving countless cases over the course of his career.
+Mr. Buckallew is a Board Certified Criminal Defense Lawyer who has spent the past two decades plus of his career litigating DUI cases along with all types of criminal cases and has a proven record of successfully resolving countless cases over the course of his career.
 Mr. Buckallew prides himself in personally handling each case from start to finish to ensure each client receives the personal attention and expertise he/she deserves.
 Outlined below are the most common DUI cases along with associated penalties.

 DUI Penalties – 1st Offense: